pjvalentini/People-Merger-App/README.md

         * Grading Criteria:

-            The program reads from both the"people1.jsonView in a new window" and"people2.jsonView in a new window" files.
+            The program reads from both the people1.json and people2.json files.

             The program writes a new file called "peopleComplete.txt" which contains all the people from the first two files.